 If Japan is not on your list of countries to visit, perhaps is time to put it there.
-I have been transiting at the Narita Airport multiple times over the years on my way to the US and only stepped out of the airport into Tokyo in last February.
+I have been transiting at the Narita Airport multiple times over the years on my way to the US and only stepped out of the airport into Tokyo in February 2016.
 It was my first visit to Tokyo and to Japan.
-In November last year, I visited Japan again.
+In November the same year, I visited Japan again.
 Yes, I visited Japan twice last year.
 It is a country when you visit once, you want to see more of it.

 We took a morning flight and landed at Narita in the evening.
 By the time we reached Tokyo and checked into the hotel, it was almost eight o’clock.
 After dinner at a restaurant near the hotel, we headed back to the hotel to plan our itinerary for the next three days.

 With a little planning, we managed to cover quite a bit and had a great time.
-Following a brief itinerary of our first visit to Tokyo and collage of our travel photos.
+Following a brief itinerary of our first visit to Tokyo in Spring and collage of our travel photos.

-Day one morning was spent visiting Tsukiji Shijo as it was just barely ten minutes walk from the hotel we were staying.
+Day one morning was spent visiting Tsukiji Shijo as it was just ten minutes walk from the hotel we were staying.
 We had our breakfast at Tsukiji Shijo then headed to Akihabara and had our late lunch at the maid themed cafe.
-For more on our day one experience, go to Spring in Tokyo – Tsukiji Shijō & Akihabara
+For more on our day one experience, check out my blog post at Spring in Tokyo – Tsukiji Shijō & Akihabara

 Moving around in Tokyo by public transportation was easy and efficient.
 Being able to read both English and Kanji was definitely an advantage as some train stations only have Kanji characters written.

 We had an enjoyable time in Tokyo and wished we could spend a few more days to explore the outskirts of Tokyo.
-After our first trip, we fell in love with the country resulting in our trip in last November to Kyoto, Osaka and Nara.
+After our first trip, we fell in love with the country resulting in our trip during autumn to Kyoto, Osaka and Nara.

 I would love to be back in Japan, perhaps to Mount Fuji, Hokkaido and Hiroshima.
 Comparing Tokyo and Kyoto, I prefer Kyoto as I like the mix of modern and old world charm of Kyoto.